Showing posts with label Other. Show all posts

 Friday, July 03, 2015

-Gameplay is simplistic thus easy to pick-up and it's fun breathing fire onto a scorched enemy.
-I found the map design a little laborious and would often end up getting lost so I would instead spend my time burning down the bad guys!!
-However, the control a clumsy because we are a massive dragon sprite moving around tight environments.
+The gameplay is simplistic, thus easy to pick up, and it's fun breathing fire to scorch enemies.
+I found the map design laborious and would often end up getting lost, so I spent my time burning down the bad guys!!
+However, the controls are clumsy because we are a massive dragon sprite moving around tight places.

 The visuals are quite (ahem) unique.
-Pretty amateur artwork that looks like it was coloured in by somebody suffering from colour-blindness.
-Ignoring this graphical nightmare because Dragon Lord’s sprites are massive and also of a great and humorous variety!
-Sadly the sound effects are pretty much a joke and the less said the better!
+Pretty amateur artwork that looks like it was created by somebody with colour blindness.
+Ignoring that graphical nightmare, Dragon Lord’s sprites are massive and of a great and humorous variety!
+Sadly, the sound effects are pretty much a joke; the less said, the better!

-Overall, I was quite disappointed because I can see the potential but it doesn’t gel together very well.
-Dragon Lord's poor mechanics and eye-bleeding graphics spoil what could have been an interesting game.
-Having said all that, I did find myself having “just one more go” yet I cannot for the life of me think why.
+I am disappointed with Dragonlord as I can see the potential, but it doesn’t gel together.
+It has poor mechanics, and the eye-bleeding graphics spoil what could have been an interesting idea.
+Having said that, I found myself having “just one more go”, yet I cannot for the life of me think why.
 Perhaps I'm going mad?

 Tuesday, February 03, 2015